 The characteristic Evzones march involves lifting the leg high up in the air.
 When the shoe hits the ground, it makes a loud noise.
 This noise is meant to be heard by our dead ancestors, and assure them that Greeks are still alive and strong.

 Syntagma Square is considered to be the central point in Athens.
 It is right in front of the Old Parliament building, close to the National Gardens.
 Both the blue and red metro lines pass by Syntagma Square.

 The Changing of the Guards in Athens

-We hope that this article has made you appreciate the Changing of the Guards!
-If you have any questions about their life, the costumes or anything else about the Evzones, feel free to ask in the comments, and we’ll get back to you.
+I hope that this article has made you appreciate the Changing of the Guards and their hard training!
+If you have any questions about their life, the uniforms or anything else about the Evzones, feel free to ask in the comments, and I’ll get back to you.

 - How to spend 3 days in Athens